Do I Need to Hire an Attorney After a Car Accident?

 The skilled personal injury attorneys at Cochran, Kroll & Associates P.C. have a thorough understanding of insurance liability laws and how to negotiate for a fair and adequate settlement.
 Before you consider any settlement offers, please talk with us.

-Contact us toll-free at (866)-755-9502 or use our convenient online contact form to schedule a no obligation case evaluation.
+Contact us toll-free at 1-866-MICH-LAW or use our convenient online contact form to schedule a no obligation case evaluation.

 Disclaimer : The information provided is general and not for legal advice.
 The blogs are not intended to provide legal counsel and no attorney-client relationship is created nor intended.